 This article is dedicated to Al Bergner a Life Member of the Rusling Hose Fire Company, Ambulance Corps & Rescue Squad who served as both a firefighter and EMT.
-Al also retired after an honorable career as a Hamilton Twp. police officer.
+Al also retired after an honorable career as a Hamilton Twp.
+NJ police officer.
 Al recently succumbed after a valiant 3 year battle against cancer.
 Why Am I dedicating this article to Al?
 Because he had HEART.
 He had 150% of it.
-He was never in a official leadership position.
-He was a leader through his actions as team player, as one of the worker bees.
+He was never in an official leadership position.
+However, he was a leader through his actions as team player, as one of the worker bees.
 His impact on the lives he touched was huge through his willingness to to embody the attributes discussed in this article.

 I’m sure many of you are asking, with that type of background why don’t I know Al?
 The answer is we mostly hear about firefighters behaving badly.
 The reason you didn’t hear about Al, is he didn’t behave badly.
 You never heard about Al, ‘cuz he was one of the good guys.